Professional Ammonia Refrigeration Operator Education (ProAROE)

-What levels of education will the program consist of?
+What levels of education does ProAROE consist of?

-Three levels of certification including online and in-person elements are planned:
+Three levels of certification including online and in-person elements are offered:

-How do I participate and what will I learn?
+How do I participate in the Ammonia Refrigeration Operator class and what will I learn?

-Following successful completion, the Assistant Operator 1 will be able to:
+Following successful completion, the Ammonia Refrigeration Operator will be able to:

 How do I register?

-Registration for Pro-AROE Assistant Operator 1 will begin on August 1.
+Registration for Ammonia Refrigeration Operator will begin in late January 2026.
 A link to the registration site will be posted on alaskaresearchconsortium.org.

 What does it cost?

-Why should I become a member of the Alaska Research Consortium (ARC)?
+Why should my company (or I) become a member of the Alaska Research Consortium (ARC)?

-The Alaska Research Consortium (ARC) is a statewide non-profit.
+The Alaska Research Consortium (ARC) is a statewide non-profit organization.
 Our mission is to:

 “Advocate for sustainable fisheries, marine resources, and the blue economy in support of coastal communities into the next generation.
-ARC focuses on workforce and technology development, training, and research that sustains and increases the value of Alaska's marine resources.”
+ARC focuses on workforce training, technology development and research that sustains and increases the value of Alaska's marine resources.”

 Member benefits include: